-- Active Parks, generally 1 to 6 hectares, that provide space for field sports, playgrounds, and the recreational needs of a primarily low rise and mid rise residential neighbourhood; - Urban Squares, generally 0.5 to 5 hectares, that provide multifunctional flexible space and programming for social gatherings, festivals and civic functions and the recreational needs of a primarily mixed-use neighbourhood.
+- ii.
+Community Parks, generally in excess of 6 hectares, that provide programs and facilities for a number of communities, neighbourhoods and areas and include water play, playgrounds, skateparks, basketball and tennis courts and organized sporting activities for all age groups and supporting infrastructure such as large park pavilions and maintenance facilities.
+Community Parks are intended to serve park users generally within a 10 minute walking distance (approximately 800 metres); - iii.
+Neighbourhood Parks, including parks of various sizes which provide space for active and passive recreational needs of a local residential or mixed-use neighbourhood area.
+Neighbourhood Parks are intended to serve park users generally within a 5 minute walking distance (approximately 400 metres) and are further classified as follows: - Active Parks, generally 1 to 6 hectares, that provide space for field sports, playgrounds, and the recreational needs of a primarily low rise and mid rise residential neighbourhood; - Urban Squares, generally 0.5 to 5 hectares, that provide multifunctional flexible space and programming for social gatherings, festivals and civic functions and the recreational needs of a primarily mixed-use neighbourhood.
 Urban Squares accommodate special features such as public art that add visual interest and contribute the placemaking; - Parkettes, generally 0.5 to 1.5 hectares, that provide a passive recreational space generally within a 2 to 5 minute walk (approximately 150 to 400 metres) of residences in a primarily low rise and mid rise residential neighbourhood; and - Urban Parkettes, generally 0.2 to 0.5 hectares, that provide social spaces animated by their adjacent uses such as cafes and shops generally within a 2 to 5 minute walk (approximately 150 to 400 metres) of residents, visitors and businesses within a mixed use neighbourhood; and - c) Open Space Lands, which provide benefits to the parks and open system beyond those provided by City Parks, but are not suitable for City Park programs and facilities and therefore, not accepted as parkland dedication under the Planning Act, except where provided as Natural Heritage Network Enhancement Lands in accordance with Section 3.1.3.3.
 Open Space lands may be public lands or privately owned lands that are publicly accessible.
-Examples of Open Space Lands may include portions of the Natural Heritage Network lands and associated vegetation protection zones, transportation and utility corridors, stormwater management facilities, lands required for pedestrian and bicycle routes, and other open space lands encumbered by easements or use restrictions. - 4.3.2.3 That City Parks shall generally meet the following criteria: - a) have frontage on one or more public streets or publicly accessible private streets; - serve park users within a 2 to 10 minute walk from residential and mixed-use neighbourhoods; - not be encumbered by driveways, access lanes, garbage storage areas, utility vaults or other such uses that would take away from the enjoyment or use of the park; and - d) be recognizable by the park user as a public and publicly accessible park.
+Examples of Open Space Lands may include portions of the Natural Heritage Network lands and associated vegetation protection zones, transportation and utility corridors, stormwater management facilities, lands required for pedestrian and bicycle routes, and other open space lands encumbered by easements or use restrictions.